srya-b/uc-contracts/README.md

 * Install the dependencies with ```pip install -r uc/requirements.txt```
 * Install the the `uc` module as a working module with ```pip install -e .```

+If you're able to run `python uc/apps/coinflip/env.py` successfully and get output you're good to go!

 ## Folder structure